fluid-project/misc/development-support/README.txt

 You shouldn't need to do a full build again until business logic or project dependencies change.

-WARNING: As a side-effect of "mvn war:inplace jetty:run", the contents of the Fluid Components WAR will be expanded and copied into your checked-out working copy of the source.
+WARNING: As a side-effect of "mvn clean install war:inplace jetty:run", the contents of the Fluid Components WAR will be expanded and copied into your checked-out working copy of the source.
 Make sure you don't accidentally commit those files to Subversion!
 If you want to play it safe, instead use the command "mvn jetty:run-war".
 That approach will not automatically pick up